Park Yoo-chun: Relationships

-Legal issues and controversies
+Sexual assault allegations

 In 2016 and 2017, Yoo-chun was accused by four different women of sexual assault, but was acquitted after the police ruled it was difficult to prove the use of force, making the charges invalid.
 The case was later forwarded to Seoul Central District Prosecutors Office and he was also cleared of all sexual assault charges.
 One of Yoo-chun's accusers was ruled to have falsified the charges, and was sentenced to two years in prison.
 In 2017, another one of Yoo-chun's accusers ("A") was found to be not guilty of false accusations and defamation.
 The prosecutor of this defamation case attempted to appeal this decision but the appeal was denied.
 In 2018, "A" filed for a civil suit for damages against Yoo-chun for 100 million won in compensation and requested for his officetel to be seized.
 The court has ordered to settle their suit through mandatory mediation with the Seoul Court Mediation Center ruling in July 2019 that Yoo-chun should pay "A" 50 million won instead.
 Because Park Yoo-Chun did not send his objection to the proposal within the given two weeks deadline the terms are accepted by default and solidified the amount he must compensate.
 Yoo-chun initially failed to pay the compensation, and was brought to a detention judgement trial in 2020.
 During the trial, Yoo-chun was given a "non-punishment" ruling, meaning "the punishment is unfair or that the debtor proved that he was meeting his obligations by the date of the trial".
 In February 2021, it was announced that Yoo-chun had paid the compensation in full.